Slavery in Saudi Arabia: Background

-Historically, the institution of slavery in the region of the later Saudi Arabia was reflected in the institution of slavery in the Rashidun Caliphate (632–661) slavery in the Umayyad Caliphate (661–750), slavery in the Abbasid Caliphate (750–1258), slavery in the Mamluk Sultanate (1258–1517), slavery in the Ottoman Empire (1517–1916) and of slavery in the Kingdom of Hejaz (1916–1925), realms which all included the region later to become Saudi Arabia.
+Historically, the institution of slavery in the region of the later Saudi Arabia was reflected in the institution of slavery in the Rashidun Caliphate (632–661), slavery in the Umayyad Caliphate (661–750), slavery in the Abbasid Caliphate (750–1258), slavery in the Mamluk Sultanate (1258–1517), slavery in the Ottoman Empire (1517–1916) and of slavery in the Kingdom of Hejaz (1916–1925), realms which all included the region later to become Saudi Arabia.
 The chattel slavery as it looked like in Saudi Arabia was founded in Islamic law, and built upon the institution of slavery as it looked like in the prior Islamic empires in the area.

 The region of the Arabian Peninsula which was renamed Saudi Arabia in 1932, was nominally under the Ottoman Empire between 1517 and 1918, and as such it nominally adhered to the same laws as the rest of the slavery in the Ottoman Empire in regard to the slavery and slave trade.

-Ottoman anti slavery laws were not enforced in practice, particularly not in Hejaz; the first attempt to ban the Red Sea slave trade in 1857, the Firman of 1857, resulted in Hejaz being explictitly exempted from the ban after the Hejaz rebellion.
+Ottoman anti-slavery laws were not enforced in practice, particularly not in Hejaz; the first attempt to ban the Red Sea slave trade in the region was the Imperial Imperial Firman of 1857, with Hejaz being explicitly exempted from the ban in the wake of the 1854–56 Hejaz rebellion.

-The Anglo-Ottoman Convention of 1880 formally banned the Red Sea slave trade, but it was not enforced in the Ottoman Provinces in the Arabian Peninsula.

-In 1908, the Ottoman Empire nominally abolished slavery, but this law was not enforced in the Arabian Peninsula by the Ottoman authorities.
+The Anglo-Ottoman Convention of 1880 formally banned the Red Sea slave trade, but was not enforced in the Ottoman Provinces in the Arabian Peninsula.
+In 1908 the Ottoman Empire nominally abolished slavery in its territory, but again this law was not enforced in the Arabian Peninsula.